MayankPH/Electricity_Bill_Generator/README.md

 # Electricity Billing System

-This is a desktop application built using **Java Swing** for the graphical user interface and **JDBC** for database connectivity with MySQL.
+This is a desktop application built using **Java** and **JDBC** for database connectivity with MySQL.
 The system is designed to manage electricity billing operations for both administrators and customers.

 ## Functionalities